 Contrary to popular belief, great apps don’t just spawn out of thin air.
 They are an effect of careful planning, work of many people and long time of development.
 Preparation is as important for you as it is for the people that will eventually work for you.
-That is why it’s good to come prepared to talk with a software house you want to outsource your project to.
+That is why it’s good to come prepared to talk with a software development agency you want to outsource your project to.

 So how to write a good project specification?